fboundy/gagguino2/firmware/controller/README.md

 Gagguino ESP – ESP32 Firmware for Gaggia Classic
 ================================================

-An ESP32-based controller for the Gaggia Classic espresso machine featuring PID temperature control (MAX31865 + PT100), flow/pressure/shot timing, and a robust ESP-NOW link to the companion display (which exposes MQTT/Home Assistant integration) alongside OTA updates.
+An ESP32-based controller for the Gaggia Classic espresso machine featuring PID temperature control (MAX31865 + PT100), flow/pressure/shot timing, and a robust ESP-NOW link to the companion display (which exposes MQTT/Home Assistant integration).
+Wi-Fi is used briefly at boot to synchronize the RTC via NTP before handing off entirely to the ESP-NOW display link.

 Features
 --------
 - PID temperature control using MAX31865 (PT100) with anti-windup and derivative on measurement.
 - Heater control via time-proportioning PWM windowing.
 - Flow pulses → volume, pressure sampling with moving average, and shot timing.
-- Wi‑Fi + ESP-NOW telemetry/control link to the display (display handles MQTT/Home Assistant discovery).
+- ESP-NOW telemetry/control link to the display (display handles MQTT/Home Assistant discovery) with Wi‑Fi used only for NTP time sync.
-- ArduinoOTA with safety handling (heater disabled during OTA).

 Hardware / Pinout (ESP32 dev board defaults)
 -------------------------------------------